Everyone knows that when your monthly bleeding stops, it's a common sign of pregnancy. So what does it mean when a pregnant woman starts to bleed?

 - Ectopic pregnancy.
 Brown vaginal spotting or light bleeding accompanied by abdominal pain on one side can mean an ectopic pregnancy.
 This happens when the egg is implanted outside the uterus and can't grow to full term in that location.

 In both of these cases, the embryo cannot be carried to full term and the pregnancy ends.

 Bleeding in middle or late pregnancy might be nothing more than a sign that your cervix (the opening to the uterus) has been rubbed too much during intercourse or an internal exam.
 In other cases, however, it might be a sign that you need quick medical attention.

-The most common medical causes of bleeding in middle or late pregnancy are as follows:
+The most common medical causes of bleeding in middle or late pregnancy are

 - Problems with the placenta.
 If the placenta (the organ on the inner wall of the uterus that supplies the baby with everything it needs to grow) is situated in the wrong position or is beginning to separate from the wall of the uterus, you will begin to bleed.
 The amount of blood and pain will depend on the degree of the problem.

 - Miscarriage.
 Although a miscarriage in middle or late pregnancy is not common, it does happen.
 A possible miscarriage (that might be stopped with medical help) is often signaled by a pink discharge for several days, or a small amount of brown discharge that appears on and off for several weeks.
 Heavy bleeding, along with cramps, usually means the miscarriage cannot be stopped.

 - Labor.
 Heavy bleeding, especially when combined with abdominal or back pain, can be a sign of labor.
 If this occurs in mid-pregnancy, your doctor will rush to intervene in hopes of stopping the baby from arriving early.
 If this occurs in the last week or two of your pregnancy your doctor will probably tell you to meet him in the delivery room.